-Evaluate the performance of management.
+Evaluating the performance of management.

-To review budgetary actual and operational updates for each service on the 7th day of each month, as is outlined in section θ.H of the Policy Manual and forward these documents to either the EngSoc Advisory Board and/or the appropriate advisory body.
+To review budgetary actual and operational updates from the previous month for each service on the first Saturday after the first full week of each month, as is outlined in section θ.H of the Policy Manual.

 To serve as an ex-officio voting member of the Engineering Society’s Advisory Board.